Kirra Ruston

 Kirra Ruston (born 19 April 1998) is an Australian professional boxer.
 He has held the Australian light-heavyweight title since 12 March 2025.

 Career

 As an amateur, Ruston represented Australia at the 2020 Asia and Oceania Olympic Qualifier and the 2023 IBA World Championships.

 Unbeaten since turning professional in 2024, he claimed the vacant Australian light-heavyweight title in just his fifth pro-fight, with a win over the also previously undefeated Tonga Tongotongo at Hordern Pavilion in Sydney on 12 March 2025.
 Ruston knocked his opponent to the canvas in the sixth round and, although Tongotongo got back to his feet to make it to the bell, he retired on his stool before the start of round seven.

 Ruston secured his seventh stoppage win in as many pro-fights by knocking out the previously undefeated Kartik Kumar in the second round of their non-title contest at Cairns Convention Centre on 25 June 2025.

+On 26 August 2026, he stopped the previously unbeaten Saundre Simmons in the first round at Gold Coast Convention and Exhibition Centre in Broadbeach, Queensland, for his 10th successive win inside the distance.